MNabegh/luigi_task/README.md

 1. Create SQL lite database.
 1. Create SQL lite table.
 1. Create logs directory in the root directory
+1. Create data directory in the root directory
+1. Create db directory in the root directory

 ## Workflow